milespratt/customer-data-app/READMe.md

 # Customer Data Application

-This is a simple React app with an Express API for viewing customer and account data.
+This is a simple application for viewing customer and account data.

+The data is provided by a [Node/Express](https://expressjs.com/) API.
+The client is built with [React](https://reactjs.org/).

-View the demo <a href="https://customer-data-app.herokuapp.com" target="_blank" rel="noreferrer noopener">here</a>.
+View the deployed app <a href="https://customer-data-app.herokuapp.com" target="_blank" rel="noreferrer noopener">here</a>.

+## Requirements

+You must have [NodeJS](https://nodejs.org/en/) installed to run this application.

 ## Local Development Setup